hirwablessing/junit-tests/README.md

 # junit-tests
-Introduction to testing with JUNIT in Springboot
+Introduction to testing with JUNIT in Springboot 🚀.

-The package containing or classes can be found in
+The package containing or classes can be found in:

 ````bash
 src/main/java/com/example/IntroToTesting/services
 ````

-The package containing all the tests is found in
+The package containing all the tests is found in:

 ````bash